jlecomte/ascom-oag-focuser/README.md

 ![Backlash Measurement](images/Backlash-Measurement.jpg)

 Using the standalone focuser control application, setting a backlash compensation of 0, move in one direction by a large amount.
 Then, repetitively move in small increments in the opposite direction until the dial indicator starts moving.
 In my setup, I have a total of about 60 steps of backlash, so I set the backlash compensation amount to 100 (the software uses the so-called "overshoot" backlash compensation method) and it works absolutely flawlessly!

+## Frequently Asked Questions

+**I built this project and it does not work, can you help?**

+_Maybe.
+As indicated in the `LICENSE` file, I do not provide any official guarantee or support.
+That being said, if you open a GitHub issue in this repository and ask nicely, I will likely respond.
+Just make sure that you provide all the necessary details so that I understand what the issue might be.
+While on that note, keep in mind that troubleshooting an issue on your own is by far the best way to learn new things._

+**Why did you not use the `Stepper` or `AccelStepper` library in the Arduino firmware?**

+_It might seem strange that I decided to "manually" control the stepper motor instead of using the standard [`Stepper` library](https://www.arduino.cc/reference/en/libraries/stepper/) or the popular [`AccelStepper` library](https://www.arduino.cc/reference/en/libraries/accelstepper/).
+There are two reasons for that:_

+1. _I need to be able to handle incoming requests while the motor is moving, e.g., `COMMAND:FOCUSER:ISMOVING`.
+This is not possible with any of the aforementioned libraries._
+2. _To save power and to prevent heat buildup (particularly important since the motor will be inside a 3D printed enclosure), I de-energize the stepper motor by setting all the pins to LOW once it has reached the desired position.
+This is also not supported by any of the aforementioned libraries, and it makes a huge difference!
+If you don't believe me, try commenting out that part of the code, and play with the firmware for a little while (you don't even need to actively move the motor).
+Then, feel how hot the motor gets..._

+**Gear drive or belt drive?
+Which one do you recommend?**

+_I recommend the gear drive.
+The enclosure is designed for that.
+A belt driven system would require minor tweaks to the enclosure, which are not hard to do in Freecad if you know a little about that software._

+**Why is backlash compensation not implemented in the focuser driver?**

+_The software included in this repository (specifically the `FilterWheelProxy` ASCOM component) was designed and implemented so that it may be used with other OAG focuser, including commercial units such as the SCOPS OAG, and I have no idea whether the focuser driver for those other units handle backlash compensation.
+This way, no matter which focuser you use to adjust the focus of your guide camera, as long as its driver implements the standard `IFocuserV3` ASCOM interface, this will work and you will enjoy the benefits of backlash compensation!_